 Ghashim vs The Chameleon: What Is the Difference?

 Ghashim and The Chameleon are both hidden-role party games where one secret player has to bluff.
-The Chameleon is a boxed card game you set up on the table; Ghashim is a free app that runs the same kind of round on your phones.
-Here is how they compare for a real game night.
+The Chameleon is a boxed card game you set up on the table with a printed grid of words; Ghashim is a free app that runs the same kind of round on your phones, with Arabic and English built in from the start.
+Here is how they actually compare for a real game night — not just on a spec sheet, but in what happens once your group sits down to play.

 Ghashim vs The Chameleon